Lab-Rats-Fullstack/Lab-Rats/README.md

 Due to the nature of the free tier on Render, loading times when the website has been inactive can be long.
 If loading takes longer than a minute, refreshing the page should ensure the server is up and running properly.

 ### Authored by:
-Lisa Barry  - links here-
+Lisa Barry  -links here-
-Jared May  - links here-
+Jared May  -links here-
-Allison Meadors  - links here-
+Allison Meadors  -links here-
-Larry Reaux  - links here-
+Larry Reaux  -links here-

 # Current Functionality
 Main page:
--contains tabs of the recipe category tags for quick navigation -features a random recipe each time Main page is accessed so that more recipes are seen
+- contains tabs of the recipe category tags for quick navigation
+- features a random recipe each time Main page is accessed so that more recipes are seen

 Recipes page:
--contains all recipes in pagination for easier viewing -has a search bar that will search for recipes via Title and category tags -has a category tag filter for faster searches
+- contains all recipes in pagination for easier viewing
+- has a search bar that will search for recipes via Title and category tags
+- has a category tag filter for faster searches

 Login page:
-    -contains both User Login and User Registration -login requires:
+    - contains both User Login and User Registration
-    -username
-    -password
+    - login requires:
+    - username
+    - password
-    -submit button
+    - submit button
-    -registration requires:
+    - registration requires:
-        -username
-        -email
-        -name
-        -password
+        - username
+        - email
+        - name
+        - password
-        -confirm password
+        - confirm password
-        -submit button
+        - submit button
-            -new password must match itself on a confirm password section or submit button will disable -upon successful login/registration an Alert informs the user they are logged in and user is redirected to their account page
+            - new password must match itself on a confirm password section or submit button will disable
+            - upon successful login/registration an Alert informs the user they are logged in and user is redirected to their account page

 Account page:
-    -contains a section for user personal information -profile image
+    - contains a section for user personal information
-        -username
+        - profile image
+        - username
         -email
         -name
     -contains an update button that is a form